-It never ceases to amaze me how far too many voters will unwittingly vote against their own self-interest because they haven’t taken the time to actually think through their decisions.
-Democracy is hard work and requires the participation of the citizenry.
+It never ceases to amaze me how far too many voters will unwittingly vote against their own self-interest because they haven’t taken the time to think through their decisions.
+Democracy is demanding work and requires the participation of the citizenry.
 There are no shortcuts that will change this reality.
 If our citizens fail to become informed and participate in the process, moneyed interests will always win.
 There is nothing wrong with interest groups, corporations or wealthy individuals advocating a particular point of view – it is their right to do so.
 However, just because they spend money or take a strong position doesn’t mean they are right.
 The only way to know if their positions are sound or not is to do some research and test them against the facts.
 For example, cutting taxes doesn’t always create jobs – sometimes it has but sometimes it hasn’t.
 What have been the other mitigating factors that led to this outcome?

 In my experience some tension and debate around important decisions is always a good thing.
-We want people to challenge each other and advocate for different positions.
-However, when most of the energy is spent demonizing the other side and taking potshots at their leaders we have lost sight of the purpose of the dialogue in the first place.
-It is much easier to criticize someone else rather defending and supporting our own position.
-Logic and facts still matter – probably now more than ever as we are involved in three separate military conflicts and have an economic model that no longer seems to work.
+We want people to challenge each other and advocate for distinct positions.
+However, when most of the energy is spent demonizing the other side and taking potshots at their leaders, we have lost sight of the purpose of the dialogue in the first place.
+It is much easier to criticize someone else rather than defending and supporting our own position.
+Logic and facts still matter – now more than ever as we are involved in three separate military conflicts and have an economic model that no longer seems to work.
 We do ourselves and our country a disservice when we elevate individuals and organizations to pedestals that are undeserving of our attention and respect.

 - We Need More Courage and Less Political Posturing (capacity-building.com)

 - What Do You Stand For (capacity-building.com)

 - Fear Sells, But The Costs Can be Significant (edrobinson.wordpress.com)